pondrejk/dizzer/chap-definitions.md

 ### Holistic and process-oriented accounts

 Multifaceted phenomena tend to provoke descriptions that contain words like "system" or "process".
-Somewhere behind that lies an idea that a whole more than a sum of its parts^[This is true for systems that express *synergy* or *emergent behavior*.
+Somewhere behind that lies an idea that a whole is more than a sum of its parts^[This is true for systems that express *synergy* or *emergent behavior*.
 Over the years, *systems theory* has been used to describe many natural and man-made phenomena in many fields, including geography and cartography.].
-Experts from different fields notice aspects of phenomena that are close to their priorities, interdisciplinary definitions combine such  views.
-Naturally, listing holistic accounts will include topics already mentioned, so pardon some repetition in this section.
+Experts from different fields notice aspects of phenomena that are close to their research interests and priorities, interdisciplinary definitions then combine such views.
+Naturally, listing holistic accounts will include topics already mentioned, therefore pardon some repetition in this section.

 @murthy2014big prepared a taxonomy of big data comprised of: